 Necessity makes the frog jump.

 On Monday, August 11, 2014, this research was presented to the staff of Catalytic Communities at the weekly staff meeting.
-Theresa Williamson, the founder and executive director of the organization, was very receptive of the information and had several ideas about the structure the course could take and how this research could be turned into practical courses for training favela leaders.
+Theresa Williamson, the founder and executive director of the organization, was very receptive to the information.
+She had several ideas about the structure the course could take and how this research could be turned into practical courses for training favela leaders.

 Course Structure

-Based on the two formats most requested by favela leaders in the survey, short focused workshops and an intensive weekend course, she thought in creating two parts of the course.
-First would be an intensive weekend, taking on the format common for spiritual retreats.

-Taking about 20 leaders to a site outside of the city and taking them through the material listed here.
-AS the research on courses suggests, it is a common practice for a course on community organizing to act as an example of community organizing for the participants.
+Based on the two formats most requested by favela leaders in the survey, short focused workshops and an intensive weekend course, she thought of creating two parts to the course.
+First would be an intensive weekend, using the format common for spiritual retreats.
+This would start by bringing together about 20 leaders to a site outside of the city, and taking them through the material listed here.
+As the research on courses suggests, it is a common practice for a course on community organizing to act as an example of community organizing for the participants.
 Thus, on the first day, the leaders would partake in exercises of community therapy, creating a common identity, and casting a vision for their time together.

 The second day would involve more practical skills training.
-Depending on funding and availability of potential teachers, the day could offer several different areas that could be attended in break out sessions, with participants choosing the sections most applicable for them, or having larger general training sessions in asset mapping, community marketing, administration, etc.
+Depending on funding and availability of potential teachers, the day could offer several different areas of interest that could be attended in break out sessions, with participants choosing the sections most applicable to them, or having larger general training sessions in asset mapping, community marketing, administration, etc.

-Ideally, a pilot course would be offered the first half of 2015.
+Ideally, a pilot course would be offered during the first half of 2015.
 After this first weekend intensive, leaders who participated would be able to invite CatComm to do shorter training courses in their communities (as this was the most requested location in the survey).
 They could choose which module of the weekend was most applicable or needed in their community.
-This requires though, that each section of the training section be developed in a way that allows it to be taught both independently and in conjunction with the other course material.
+This requires that each section of the training section be developed in a way that allows it to be taught both independently and in conjunction with the other course material.

 Further Research

 There was some concern within the staff about the small number of survey responses.
-Theresa was very keen to continue asking their network of leaders to partake in the survey, with a goal of at least 100 responses by community leaders.
-This further research would serve two functions
+Theresa was very keen to continue asking their network of leaders to partake in the survey, with a goal of at least 100 responses from community leaders.
+This further research would serve two functions.

 First, it would allow CatComm to be confident that the material they are presenting is of value and desirable to those it is meant to serve.
-If a wider group confirms trends observed in the initial survey, moving forward with the content outlined in the previous section would instill resident confidence in CatComm as an organization that listens and responds accordingly to the voices of favelas.
-Secondly, a larger sample would enable CatComm to create a project proposal that they could present to potential funders.
+If a wider group confirms trends observed in the initial survey, moving forward with the content outlined in the previous section would instill resident confidence in CatComm as an organization that listens and responds according to the voices of favelas.
+Second, a larger sample would enable CatComm to create a project proposal that they could present to potential funders.

 Next Steps

-Based on all of what was discussed above there are a few very clear next steps that need to be taken to ensure that this project continues to move forward.
+Based on what was discussed above, there are a few very clear next steps that need to be taken to ensure that this project continues to move forward.

 A wider survey needs to be conducted and the results analyzed.

-Creating a formal project proposal based on this research and the new survey data.
+A formal project proposal based on this research and the new survey data needs to be created.

-Researching the cost of retreat sites and transportation to those facilities.
+The cost of retreat sites and transportation to those facilities needs to be researched.

 Chapter 9